 - There cannot be any overlapping service credit.
 You must have a clean break in service from the previous system before entering the new one.
 For example, you cannot be on vacation time with the previous system while working at the new system.
-SBCERA may be able to delay your membership date for up to six weeks.
+SBCERA may be able to delay your membership date to the extent permitted by applicable law.

 - Your contributions from the previous system must be “on deposit” with that system, meaning you did not withdraw them when you terminated your employment.

 - You cannot be retired from the other system earning your retirement benefit.

 To elect to establish reciprocity, you must complete one of the following steps:

 - New SBCERA members or returning SBCERA members: Complete the appropriate section regarding reciprocity (prior public agency employment) on the SBCERA Membership Enrollment Affidavit provided to you by your employer when you begin your employment.